Arthur Francis (politician): Politics

-At this time there was a deal of animosity between the pastoralists, who held vast landholdings and had a great say in politics and the farmers who tilled the land who had very little support.
-The farmers strove to have more say in the Queensland Parliament and sought out those who could represent the farmer's view in Parliament.
-As a good orator and one who understood the farmers’ plight, Francis was elected to the seat of East Moreton in the Queensland Legislative Assembly.
-He held the seat from 1 July 1867 to 17 February 1870.
+Francis was elected to the seat of East Moreton in the Queensland Legislative Assembly and held the seat from 1 July 1867 to 17 February 1870.

 Arthur was an advocate of the scheme to contract Kanaka labour on Queensland farms.
 He was unaware of the corrupt nature this scheme had become and sought public submissions on what was occurring to rectify the injustices of the scheme.
 A rare voice, he opposed the introduction of the draconian Contagious Diseases Act in 1868, which allowed any woman, all woman to be searched if suspected of venereal disease.

 In February 1870, Arthur declared himself bankrupt, mainly due to this investment in his sugar mill and what he owed to his workforce which at one time employed 15 white and 10 Kanaka workers.
 This action of bankruptcy forced Arthur to resign his position in Parliament.

 Journalism

 After settling the conditions of his bankruptcy, Arthur in 1870 then chose employment as a Leader Writer for the Brisbane ‘Courier’ being the premier daily newspaper at the time.
 The family went to live at Albion on the northside of the Brisbane River, being closer to Brisbane and Arthur's employment.

 At the end of 1873 Arthur build a house for the family at Corinda, being the name later on given to the part of the Oxley district in which the Francis family originally settled.
 It is thought that the house was built adjacent or on the Francis Lookout property.
 The building of the house was done by a local carpenter John Dudley Dunlop.
 About 1874–75 he was appointed to the position of Editor of the ‘Telegraph’, a newly formed evening newspaper, for which he held the position for 1 year.